 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are some simple methods you can use to quickly tell if sites are running on WordPress:
+Here are a number of ways to tell if a website is running on WordPress:

-Check The Page’s Source Code For Obvious TellTale The WordPress Footprint
+Check The Source Code For Tell-Tale The Tell-Tale WordPress Footprint

-If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint that the site was built using WordPress …
+If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious telltale footprint …

-(View the web page source code in the Firefox web browser)
+(View your web page source code in Firefox)

-Suppose that you are surfing the web and you come across a web site that you like, and you wonder if the site runs on WordPress …
+Suppose that you are browsing online and you come across a web site that you like, and you wonder if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.